 The CSLC is accredited by the Society for Simulation in Healthcare and has three full-time faculty members who are each SSH—certified simulation healthcare educators.

 Some examples of the College's ongoing commitment to improving the student practice opportunities include: (1) five classrooms and five exam/competency rooms dedicated to simulation; (2) two, fully-equipped simulation suites constructed in partnership with UK HealthCare; (3) a Neonatal Intensive Care Unit (NICU) simulated room added in 2016 through a partnership with Kentucky Children's Hospital.

 - Approximately 10,000 square feet on the 4th floor of the College of Nursing

 - Used by undergraduate, graduate, and interprofessional students

-- 3 simulation faculty, 2 simulation support staff and 5 undergraduate course lab faculty.
+- Three simulation faculty, two simulation support staff, and five undergraduate course lab faculty

 - Equipment: 13 motion-recorded cameras, 29 computers with access to SCM training, Pyxis Unit, Hill-Rom Nurse Call, specialized task trainer mannequins.